imalerich/dotfiles/README.md

 # dotfiles
-files that begin with dots... okay?
+Files that begin with dots.